richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 ## 5.	可持续性设计及设计空间形式协同优化；
 ### Carbon
 The targets for carbon neutrality can temporarily be accomplished through interoperable parametric-algorithmic design optimization processes to predict the future of the operational resource use of buildings.
 These design workfl ows also incorporate total life-cycle scenario tools for performance, material properties and resource use, and design-to-factory procedures.
 The intended interoperability for these building information model ( BIM) platforms is the capability of autonomous, heterogeneous systems to work together as seamlessly as possible to exchange information in an effi cient and usable way.
 The advantage is described that these 3-D- BIM design platforms links variables, dimensions, and materials to geometry in a way that when an input or simulation value changes, the 3-D/4-D/5-D model automatically updates all life-cycle scenarios and components simultaneously.[9-3]

+### BAS building automation systems
+Today’s building automation systems ( BAS) are centralized, interlinked, and sensor driven human-computer-interface (HCI) networks of hardware and software.
+They monitor, control, and optimize in real time the environment in residential, commercial, industrial, and institutional facilities.
+While managing various building systems, the learning automation system ensures the operational performance (transportation, light, water, HVAC, energy generation, storage and distribution, etc.) of the facility as well as the comfort and safety of building occupants[9-3]

 ## 6. BIM和GIS的参数化途径；